 The Foreign Investment Law – What Does it Mean for WFOEs?

-The National Treatment: the law stipulates that companies cannot be discriminated against just because they are foreign invested.
-Foreign invested enterprises should get the same treatment from the government, which is at least as good as any other company that is completely domestic.
+The law stipulates that companies cannot be discriminated against just because they are foreign-invested.
+Foreign-invested enterprises should get the same treatment from the government, which is at least as good as any other company that is completely domestic.
 In other words, China will treat foreign investments no less favorably than domestic investments, for all that it implies (government vendors, equity purchase, exit mechanisms, implementation of policies, etc.).
+In that sense, FIL expands the activities foreign-invested companies can engage with.

 The Negative List